Once again, another malignant ransomware attack has hit the headlines, paralyzing infrastructure and organizations around the world.

 what phishing or suspicious emails might look like;

 be familiar the company policy that expressly forbids the opening of files or clicking of links in suspicious emails or from emails where the identity of the sender is not known;

 the process for advising the security team when a suspicious email has been received and deleting the email.

 The challenge of forearming employees comes down to using an effective medium to achieve maximum education and vigilance within the employee population.
 Unfortunately, email lacks both the cut-through and the impact for what effectively needs to be a sustained campaign of cyber security awareness information.

 Paradoxically, email is the vehicle that typically launches a cyber attack

 Employers must look at bypassing email to get employee attention for important security matters.
-They must acknowledge that long-form content does not get the cut through needed.
-Other tools, such as screensavers, desktop alerts, scrolling tickers and headlines, can be combined and drip fed over time, builds awareness and behavioral change.
+They must acknowledge that long-form content does not get the cut-through needed.
+Other tools, such as screensavers, desktop alerts, scrolling tickers, and headlines, can be combined and drip-fed over time, building awareness and behavioral change.

 Ultimately, there is no silver bullet for cyber terrorism.
 Attacks are harder to spot and more aggressive in their nature, as we've seen with this latest iteration.

 But helping staff to understand the risks, and teaching them how they can do their bit will reduce the likelihood of an organization becoming the next victim.